vivekagarwal2349/Real-Time-Object-Detection-and-Classification/README.md

 The approach involves a single deep convolutional neural network (originally a version of GoogLeNet, later updated and called DarkNet based on VGG) that splits the input into a grid of cells and each cell directly predicts a bounding box and object classification.
 The result is a large number of candidate bounding boxes that are consolidated into a final prediction by a post-processing step.

-I’ll be using YOLOv3 in this project, in particular, YOLO trained on the COCO dataset.
+We’ll be using YOLOv3 in this project, in particular, YOLO trained on the COCO dataset.

 The COCO dataset consists of 80 labels, including, but not limited to: